 11. Special Issues & Supplements Policy

-We publish Special Issues/Supplements in accordance with Supplements, Theme Issues, and Special Series by the International Committee of Medical Journal Editors (ICMJE) and Conflict of Interest Disclosure and Journal Supplements in MEDLINE by the NLM guidance.
+Special Issues/Supplements of Journal of Biological Regulators and Homeostatic Agents are published in accordance with Supplements, Theme Issues, and Special Series by the International Committee of Medical Journal Editors (ICMJE), Directory of Open Access Journals (DOAJ) and Conflict of Interest Disclosure and Journal Supplements in MEDLINE by the NLM guidance.
 More details.

 12. Refund Policy

-Article Processing Charges are required after a manuscript has been accepted for publication.
-The journal will not issue refunds of any kind after the acceptance of the manuscript.
+Article Processing Charges are required after a manuscript has been accepted for publication and please note that the journal will not issue any refund after the acceptance of the manuscript.

 Updated on 17 April 2023